 Market value defined: The most probable sale price of a property in terms of money in a competitive and open market, assuming the buyer and seller are acting prudently and knowledgeably, allowing sufficient time for the sale, and assuming that the transaction is not affected by undue pressures.
 (Property Appraisal and Assessments Administration, IAAO, Copyright 1990)

-Hampton’s 2013 tax rate has also been set at $18.31which reflects an increase of $0.54 from the 2012 rate.
+Hampton’s 2014 tax rate has also been set at $18.31which reflects a level rate as to 2013.
 With the use of the equalization ratio we can determine Hampton’s tax rate if equalized to 100% of market value. (a/k/a effective tax rate).

 Hampton has two additional tax rates that raise money to fund the Hampton Beach Village District.
 Those rates for 2015 are $19.94 for commercial and rental properties in the Precinct, and $19.21 for single family/non- rentals in the Precinct (currently property owners are required to apply yearly for the “Precinct Exemption”).

 Hampton’s 2016 total valuation as stated on the MS1 report submitted to the Department of Revenue was $3,554,568,500, with $219,262,700 of exempt property values, and $33,430,600 in elderly, blind and disabled valuation exemptions.
 This left a taxable value for 2016 of $3,301,877,500.